ARTH(RS)335 Renaissance Art History Survey - Section A, Helen Watterson, Late Spring 2019

 In addition to your term paper, you will also be required to write a brief summary (about a hand written page minimum, if you want with drawings) of what you have seen and studied during each class session and field trip, and its importance.
-These must be submitted at last class session on Thurs., June 21.
+While this can include your own reactions to what you have seen, it should also clarify that you are aware of the historical and/or art historical importance of the sites shown.
+These must be submitted at last class session on Thurs., June 20.
 You can present them in the form of a small notebook.
 If you want, you can also revise them after each class session and field trip, and present them in typed form.

 Your grades will be based on the term paper (50%) and your class and field trip diary (40%), but also on attendance (10%).
 Thus do not miss classes as it will count against you!
 Attendance on field trips is likewise mandatory.

 Students in MFA, MA, and Post-Bac programs are expected to complete additional assignments and to produce work at a level appropriate for students in a graduate program.
 They are graded accordingly and, if they successfully complete all course requirements for graduate students, receive graduate-level credit for the course.